 - I believe that HAES has an important place in nutrition counseling particularly when working with clients who have a history of disordered eating behaviors and an unhealthy relationship with food.
 That could mean a diagnosable eating disorder such as anorexia or bulimia nervosa, or a lifelong history following extreme restrictive diets with weight cycling.
 They have neglected or been unable to listen to and care for their bodies.
 They may need to relearn physiological hunger and satiety signals that have been ignored for too long, to gain trust in their bodies, and to find a plan that resonates with their entire being—mind, body, and soul.

 - I believe the main problem is not diets.
-The root problem in our country is too-easy access to too much food that causes weight gain that causes dieting.
+The root problem in our country is too-easy access to too much food (especially the ultraprocessed type) that causes weight gain that causes dieting.
 So if you only address stopping diets, you don’t address the root problem.
-Even if you engage in self-care and stop the diet mentality, you are still faced daily with an environment that encourages overeating.
-If you do not implement some type of discipline and instead simply guide your behaviors based on “eating whatever you feel,” because of our ubiquitous steady access to calorie-dense foods and an overeating environment, weight gain will happen.
+Even if you engage in self-care and stop the diet mentality, you’re still faced daily with an environment that encourages overeating.
+If you don’t implement some type of discipline and instead simply guide your behaviors based on “eating whatever you feel,” because of our ubiquitous steady access to calorie-dense foods and an overeating environment, weight gain will happen.
 Then, if you consistently eat more food than needed, there is a complex interplay of hormonal changes.
 Our bodies adapt to (and crave) larger amounts of food…further supporting a heavier weight.
-Maybe at that point HAES followers won’t care because their principles preach acceptance of whatever body shape they have.
+Maybe at that point HAES followers won’t care because their principles preach acceptance of whatever body shape.
 But for some, it could lead to frustration if they develop new health problems or physical disability from having a larger body.

 - Obesity is defined as having a BMI of 30 or greater.
-I strongly agree that BMI should not be a major measure of health, because it is only based on height and weight, and not total body composition (a common example cited is a body builder with less than 5% body fat but who is classified as obese).
+BMI should not be a sole measure of health, because it is only based on height and weight, and not total body composition (a common example cited is a body builder with less than 5% body fat but who is classified as obese).
 BMI is more useful when looking at populations and seeing trends; in general a higher BMI in a population is associated with a higher prevalence of chronic diseases.

 - Carrying excess weight is a major risk factor for almost every chronic disease, because extra fat increases inflammation, potentially leading to diabetes, certain cancers, cardiovascular disease, gout, gallstones, nonalcoholic fatty liver disease, osteoarthritis, and gastrointestinal disorders like reflux.
 Even if one does not have these diseases, carrying around 30+ extra pounds can be tough on the joints and depletes energy levels.